pfeifer-j/CC-24-25_NutriNube/README.md

 - Log their daily food consumption, with options to input the name of the food item, calorie count, and macro breakdown.
 - Track physical activities and calculate calories burned based on various exercises.
 - Set personalized health and fitness goals, allowing the app to provide tailored recommendations and feedback.

+Using the following link you can access the [Milestone 1](docs/milestones/milestone0/milestone0.md) where the project logic is explained.